You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What are Liver Enzymes?

-Before we dive into the role of tigecycline, it is essential to understand what liver enzymes are.
 Liver enzymes, also known as liver function tests (LFTs), are a group of proteins produced by the liver that play a crucial role in detoxifying the body.
-These enzymes help to break down and eliminate toxins, drugs, and other substances from the body.
-Liver enzymes include alkaline phosphatase (ALP), aspartate aminotransferase (AST), and alanine aminotransferase (ALT).
+They help to break down and eliminate toxins, drugs, and other substances from the body.
+Liver enzymes include alanine aminotransferase (ALT), aspartate aminotransferase (AST), and alkaline phosphatase (ALP).

 What is Liver Enzyme Elevation?

-Liver enzyme elevation occurs when the levels of these enzymes in the blood increase above normal levels.
+Liver enzyme elevation occurs when the levels of liver enzymes in the blood increase above normal levels.
 This can be caused by various factors, including liver damage, inflammation, or disease.
-In the case of tigecycline, liver enzyme elevation is a common adverse effect, particularly when used in high doses or for extended periods.
+In the case of tigecycline, liver enzyme elevation is a common adverse effect, particularly when used at high doses or for extended periods.

 Mechanisms of Liver Enzyme Elevation with Tigecycline

-Several mechanisms have been proposed to explain the liver enzyme elevation associated with tigecycline use.
-These include:
+Several mechanisms have been proposed to explain the liver enzyme elevation caused by tigecycline:

-Tigecycline has been shown to inhibit the activity of cytochrome P450 enzymes, which are responsible for metabolizing many drugs, including tigecycline itself.
-This inhibition can lead to an accumulation of toxic metabolites, which can cause liver enzyme elevation.
+Tigecycline has been shown to inhibit the activity of the bile salt export pump (BSEP), a protein responsible for exporting bile salts from the liver into the bile ducts.
+This can lead to an accumulation of bile salts in the liver, causing liver enzyme elevation.

 Prevalence of Liver Enzyme Elevation with Tigecycline

-Studies have shown that liver enzyme elevation is a common adverse effect of tigecycline use.
-According to a study published in the Journal of Antimicrobial Chemotherapy, liver enzyme elevation occurred in 14.1% of patients treated with tigecycline for community-acquired pneumonia.
-Another study published in the Journal of Clinical Pharmacy and Therapeutics found that liver enzyme elevation occurred in 21.4% of patients treated with tigecycline for skin and soft tissue infections.
+Studies have shown that liver enzyme elevation is a common adverse effect of tigecycline, particularly when used at high doses or for extended periods.
+According to a study published in the Journal of Clinical Pharmacy and Therapeutics, liver enzyme elevation occurred in 14.1% of patients treated with tigecycline for a median duration of 14 days.

 Conclusion